AaronLiddiment/RGBLEDS/ReadMe.md

    neccessary to use two instances of cLEDText placed one over the other with their own text arrays.
 4) If you want left-right readable text when using SCROLL_RIGHT reverse the characters in your text array.
 5) To just keep rendering static text, use SetText() and UpdateText() at the same time and ignore point 2).
-6) I may in the future change the way a SCROLL direction change waits until all the text is off the display.
-This will make the class more flexible but will need you to add blank spaces before SCROLL changes in existing projects.